 The key is not to go above 50%-70% of your max heart rate.

-With the variety of available devices and apps, you can now easily track heart rate anywhere including workout.
+With the variety of available devices and apps, you can now easily track heart rate anywhere including during workouts.
 They can quickly notify you when they register a sudden increase in your heart rate.
 Thereby, allowing you to take control over AFib.

 The Most Practical Exercises for People With the Condition